-- 1. At its meeting of 23 March 2020, the Audit Committee considered the CEO's review of systems and procedures under regulation 17 of the Local Government (Audit) Regulations 1996. - 2.
+- 1. At its meeting of 23 March 2020, the Audit Committee considered the CEO's review of systems and procedures under regulation 17 of the Local Government (Audit) Regulations 1996. - 2. - 3.
 One matter in the review was the auditor's opinion from their audit of 2018/19 Annual Financial Report on a significant adverse trend in the financial position of the Town relating to the Asset Sustainability Ratio.
-A similar opinion was issued in 2017/18. - 3.
+A similar opinion was issued in 2017/18. - 4.
 Section 7.12A(4) of the Local Government Act 1995 requires a local government to prepare a report addressing any matters identified as significant by the auditor in the audit report, and stating what action the local government has taken or intends to take concerning each of those matters.
-A copy of that report is to be provided to the Minister within 3 months after the audit report is received by the local government and published on the local government's official website.
+A copy of

-- 4. Due to an oversight in 2018, this did not occur and the Town was required to comply with section 7.12A(4) of the Act. - 5.
-The regulation 17 review also noted that the Town has since implemented a process for reviewing, and reporting on, non-compliance issues raised. - 6.
+- that report is to be provided to the Minister within 3 months after the audit report is received by the local government and published on the local government's official website. - 5.
+Due to an oversight in 2018, this did not occur and the Town was required to comply with section 7.12A(4) of the Act. - 6.
+The regulation 17 review also noted that the Town has since implemented a process for reviewing, and reporting on, non-compliance issues raised. - 7.
 The Audit Committee requested that the Chief Executive Officer provides further information relating to the development of the process along with updated status, to the Audit Committee at its June 2020 meeting.

-Civic Leadership Strategic outcome Intended public value outcome or impact Responses to audit findings are considered by the Audit Committee and Council in a timely manner.
+Civic Leadership Strategic outcome Intended public value outcome or impact CL06 - Finances are managed appropriately, sustainably and transparently for the benefit of the community.
+Responses to audit findings are considered by the Audit Committee and Council in a timely manner.
 CL10 - Legislative responsibilities are resourced and managed appropriately, diligently and equitably.
 Ensures compliance with Regulation 17